 Enjoy the View

 Another iconic landmark in the city is the Radio City Tower, also known as St John’s Beacon, home to one of Liverpool’s top radio stations.
-You can take the lift up to the viewing deck for a 360 degree view of Liverpool, Merseyside, the Wirrals and even as far as Wales, Blackpool and the Lake District on clear days.
+You can take the lift up to the viewing deck for a 360-degree view of Liverpool, Merseyside, the Wirral and even as far as Wales, Blackpool and the Lake District on clear days.
 Check their website for up to date entry costs and opening times.

 Take a Famous Ferry Ride

 The Ferry ‘cross the Mersey is the most famous ferry in the UK, perhaps the World.
 Gerry and the Pacemakers (another famous Liverpool pop group) sang about the Mersey Ferry in 1964, and every time I visit Liverpool I can’t help but break into song.
 The view from the water offers fantastic photo opportunities of the famous Liverpool waterfront and the Three Graces.
 Buy your tickets online at for a discount, or buy them on the day at the ferry terminal on the riverside.

 What to do in Liverpool if you hate the Beatles: Get out of the city